Interview Types

 Sales manager

 "How do you coach a rep who is 60% to quota at month two?"
 Tests coaching philosophy.
 "Describe how you built or rebuilt a team."
 Tests leadership, not individual contribution.
 "Walk me through your forecasting process."
 Tests operational rigor.
-The manager interview is not about whether you can sell.
-It is about whether you can build sellers.

-The role-play (the part that decides it)
+The sales role play interview (the part that decides it)

 Most sales interviews include at least one live performance: a mock cold call, a discovery simulation, or an objection handling exercise.
 The format varies but the evaluation is consistent: structured thinking, listening skills, objection handling, and closing instinct.